itenium-be/blog-posts/npm/angular/2018-10-20-angular-journey.md

 “expression has changed after it was checked”
 One of the interviewing questions I ask candidates is if they know this error message that would pop up in the console window in development mode.
 For me it’s an indicator of their experience with Angular.
-If you have never received this error you have never went through hell and back.
+If you have never seen this error you've never gone through hell and back ;)

 <br/>